 The park is top-rated, and our accommodation inside the park is subject to availability.
 As an alternative, we will stay at Kgalagadi Lodge and plan our day trips and picnics inside the Park.
 We will take our time to explore the many hidden secrets of these red dunes.
 The Kalahari is well known for its predators and raptors.
 The many waterholes allow for staking out animals and great photographic opportunities.

 Camping: Kgalagadi Lodge / Kgalagadi Transfrontier Park

 Kgalagadi Transfrontier Park – Mabuasehube

-We will seize the day with an early wake-up and a hearty breakfast, before embarking on our dune crossing journey towards Mabuasehube.
-This is the wild side of the transfrontier Kgalagadi.
-Our journey will be on a two spoor sand track road, with varies dunes and sand streets surrounding us.
+We will seize the day with an early wake-up and a hearty breakfast before embarking on our dune crossing journey towards Mabuasehube.
+Mabuasehube Is the wild side of the transfrontier Kgalagadi.
+Our trip will be on a two spoor sand track road, with various dunes and sand streets surrounding us.

-We will be making our bush camp within the Mabua region for the next 3 nights.
-There are no fences and the animals roam freely through the campsites.
-This base camp will be centrally located to accommodate our exploring game drives.
+We will be making our bush camp within the Mabua region for the next three nights.
+There are no fences, and the animals roam freely through the campsites.
+This base camp will remain near a pan.

 Accommodation: Own arrangements